 Phoenix Sees Rise in Meth Use

-Our clinical director, Eboni Fields sits with KTAR News to discuss a new epidemic that is rising up and competing with the opioid epidemic.
+Eboni Fields sits with KTAR News to discuss a new epidemic that is rising up and competing with the opioid epidemic.
 That new epidemic is the use of methamphetamine.
-As an Arizona treatment center that recieves patients from all 50 states, we are seeing an undeniable rise in people who are struggling with meth use.
+As a network of treatment centers that receives patients from all 50 states, we are seeing an undeniable rise in people who are struggling with meth use.
 Adding to the complexity of these issues, it is often meth and opioids that are abused together which causes rapid deterioration and intense addictions in the men and women we see and treat.
-What’s more is that we are starting to see a spike in meth related overdoses in the country as we are seeing more potent forms of meth flooding the streets.
+What’s more, is that we are starting to see a spike in meth-related overdoses in the country as we are seeing more potent forms of meth flooding the streets.
 Phoenix, being so close to the border of Mexico is a hot spot for clandestine labs south of the border.
-Eboni fields discusses more with KTAR Radio.
+Eboni fields discuss more with KTAR Radio.

 Sesame Street Addresses the Opioid Epidemic

 Eboni Fields discusses the new Sesame Street episode featuring the muppet Karli that addresses the impact of the opioid epidemic on young children.
 Having a parent who is battling an opioid addiction is not easy for small children.
 In fact, many of them end up living with immediate family members, bounce around between family, or end up in the foster care system.
 Parents do not always get the addiction treatment that is necessary for them to overcome their issues and spend a prolonged time away from their parents.
 This can lead them to feel loneliness and despair.
 These heavy feelings are difficult for younger children and they often have a hard time expressing how they feel.
 Eboni discusses the importance of showing support and love to these children and letting them know they are understood.
 See a clip from the episode to learn more about Karli the muppet’s story.